hbolzan/new-framework/README.md

 And renders a CRUD form like this
 ![js-biz-framework CRUD](docs/crud-1.png)

-This is the modal search window
+It comes with a modal search window
 ![js-biz-framework CRUD search](docs/crud-search.png)

 ## Features